 Celebrate New Year’s Eve with Lisbon’s New Year fireworks display on board of a River Tejo cruise – find out about some of the best offers.

 Discover the best spots in the Bairro Alto to experience fado in Lisbon.
 Our top picks include dinner-and-show places as well as less expensive fado houses.

 If you need to take a break from Portuguese cuisine, try In Bocca al Lupo, a pizza restaurant committed to using fresh, organic ingredients long before organic became trendy.

 Alongside history and tradition, Pastéis de Belém is widely recognised as the patisserie in Lisbon to sample the authentic pastel de nata (custard tart).

-For fans of cakes and confectionery, the Confeitaria Nacional near Rossio is a Portuguese institution.
+For fans of cakes and confectionery, Confeitaria Nacional near Rossio is a Portuguese institution.
 The famous Bolo Rei (King Cake) and pastel de nata (custard tart) are specialties of Lisbon.

 Buying organic food in Lisbon has never been easier.
 From local shops that also offer meals and snacks down to farmers markets, here are the best places to buy organic food in Lisbon.